 Sitting in Szymczak’s class is like watching a one-man historical theater being performed.
 But for every remarkable story he tells and acts out, the story of his own life is equally remarkable.

 From an early age, Szymczak was surrounded by people with fascinating stories of the past.
-He was born in 1946 in East Vandergrift, Pa., a town with a booming steel mill in Westmoreland County.
+He was born in 1946 in East Vandergrift, Pa., a Westmoreland County town with a booming steel mill.
 East Vandergrift was divided into three neighborhoods based on ethnicity: a Slovak section, a Lithuanian section, and a Polish section.

 Szymczak grew up in the Polish neighborhood, where his father, Bernard, and many others spoke fluent Polish and English.

 The town’s division along ethnic lines didn’t escape the young Szymczak.
 “We realized we were kind of living in an ethnic cocoon,” he said.